Approximate half-integer quantization in anomalous planar transport in $d$-wave altermagnets: INTRODUCTION

 The family of Hall effects, manifested as a transverse voltage in response to an applied current in metals or semiconductors, has been instrumental in uncovering topological phases of matter and enabling numerous applications~\cite{Karplus_1954, Klitzing_1980, Haldane_1988, Kane05, Nagaosa_2010, Liu_2016, Das_2021}.
 Among them, the intrinsic anomalous Hall effect (AHE)~\cite{Nagaosa_2010, Ado_2015}, which arises in the linear-response regime without an external magnetic field, has garnered significant theoretical and experimental interest.
 This is primarily because the linear AHE directly probes the Berry curvature (${\Omega_{\bm{k}}}$), a central concept in modern topological band theory derived from the electron wavefunction \cite{xiao10}.
 However, the linear anomalous Hall effect, governed by the Berry curvature monopole (BCM), quantified as the integral of the Berry curvature over the Brillouin zone over occupied electronic states \cite{xiao10}, is non-zero only in systems with broken time-reversal symmetry, as dictated by the Onsager reciprocity relations \cite{Landau_1980}.
 In contrast, TRS-invariant systems, where the linear AHE vanishes, can exhibit a second-order (nonlinear) anomalous Hall effect governed by the Berry curvature dipole, defined as the integral of the first-order moment of the Berry curvature ($\partial k_{a}\Omega_{\bm{k}}$) over the occupied states~\cite{Sodemann_2015, Sodemann_2019, Nandy_21}.
 Recent work has demonstrated that $d$-wave AMs, which preserve the combined fourfold rotation ($\hat{C}_{4z}$) and time-reversal ($\hat{\mathcal{T}}$) symmetries, can host a third-order anomalous Hall effect as the leading-order response~\cite{Fang_2024}.
 In particular, despite the individual breaking of both the $\hat{C}_{4z}$ and $\hat{\mathcal{T}}$ symmetries, the BCM and Berry curvature dipole vanish under the combined $\hat{C}_{4z}\hat{\mathcal{T}}$ symmetry which enforces the transformation $\Omega(k_x,k_y)\rightarrow - \Omega(-k_y,k_x)$.
 The Berry curvature monopole vanishes because in the 2D Brillouin zone integral, $\Omega(k_x,k_y)$ is exactly canceled by $\Omega(-k_y,k_x)$ (see Fig.~\ref{fig:hamiltonian}(c)).
 Furthermore, the derivatives transform as $\partial k_a \Omega(k_x,k_y)\rightarrow -\partial k_a \Omega(-k_x,-k_y)$, making the first moment of Berry curvature a function that is odd in $k_a$.
 The Berry curvature dipole, which then involves the integral of an odd function in momentum over the Brillouin zone, vanishes identically.
 Consequently, a finite third-order Hall response emerges as the first non-trivial Hall response and is driven by the Berry curvature quadrupole defined as the integral of the second-order moment of the Berry curvature ($\partial k_{a}\partial k_{b} \Omega_{\bm{k}}$) over the occupied states~\cite{Fang_2024,Zhang_2023, PhysRevB.110.195119}.
-In addition, recent studies have identified both linear and nonlinear Hall currents in altermagnetic systems arising from various mechanisms, including the wavepacket magnetic moment~\cite{Ganesh_2025}, the interplay of incident light and strain~\cite{Farajollahpour_2025, Keigo_2025}, domain-wall-induced orbital magnetization~\cite{Sorn_2025}, and the application of external magnetic fields~\cite{Rao_2024, Rafael_2025}.
+In addition, recent studies have identified both linear and nonlinear Hall currents in altermagnetic systems arising from various mechanisms, including the wavepacket magnetic moment~\cite{Ganesh_2025}, the interplay of incident light and strain~\cite{Farajollahpour_2025, Keigo_2025}, domain-wall-induced orbital magnetization~\cite{Sorn_2025}, and the application of external magnetic fields~\cite{Rao_2024, Antonenko_2024}.
+Recently, a half-quantized Hall response has been shown to exist in systems with hexagonal warping \cite{PhysRevB.106.L241105}, in altermagnets in proximity to weak topological insulators \cite{PhysRevB.111.045407, PhysRevB.111.045409}, and in $d_{xy}$-wave altermagnets \cite{PhysRevB.109.L180411}.